MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-use-the-mapi-crash-recovery-api.md

 ---

-# How to: Use the MAPI Crash Recovery API
+# Use the MAPI Crash Recovery API